collinbarrett/ContactList/README.md

     - Address (one)
     - Notes
  5. User selects “close”
- 6. Application displays/enables same list of contacts use was view when they selected a contact
+ 6. Application displays/enables the same list of contacts that was viewed before they selected a contact

 ## Alternate flows:
  3. This alternate flow begins after step 2
-    - User can browse to the next/previous 10 contacts
+    - User can browse to the next/previous ten contacts

 ## Other info
  - Initial contact list should have at least 25 fictional contacts
- - Initial contact list should load from a XML file
+ - Initial contact list should load from an XML file
- - User should NOT be able modify contacts
+ - User should NOT be able to modify contacts